Month: May 2025

 Danni-Jade Cruickshanks

-Though this project, I aim to give other people the chance to have.
-Despite challenges of timelines, and other things, I managed to create a trailer and images that I am proud of.
+My images and horror trailer reflect my style of gothic horror, as I have a passion for the supernatural.
+The message I am trying to convey is how powerful spiritual attachment can be.
+Through this project, I aim to give other people the chance to experience this theme.
+Despite challenges with timelines and other obstacles, I managed to create a trailer and images that I am proud of.

 Tobi Degg

-The moth, butterflies, and beetles were pinned by myself.
+The moths, butterflies, and beetles were pinned by myself.
 Insects and insect taxidermy are a long-standing interest of mine, and I’m very fortunate to have been able to incorporate that into my project.

 Bonni-Jay Dudley

-I’m passionate about documenting real-life experiences and feelings, through a model’s beauty and emotion.
-My style often focuses on the ethereal as well blending a model’s natural beauty with other worldly aspects to ultimately exude whimsy and juxtapose the mundane.
+I’m passionate about documenting real-life experiences and feelings through a model’s beauty and emotion.
+My style often focuses on the ethereal while blending a model’s natural beauty with otherworldly aspects to ultimately exude whimsy and juxtapose the mundane.

-‘δυνάμεις της φύσης’ (dynámeis tis fýsis) focuses on showcasing the relationship between humans and nature, the light and dark energy’s that surround these connections.
-Through this body of work, I hope to present the importance a naturalistic lifestyle.
+‘δυνάμεις της φύσης’ (dynámeis tis fýsis) focuses on showcasing the relationship between humans and nature, the light and dark energies that surround these connections.
+Through this body of work, I hope to present the importance of a naturalistic lifestyle.

-I am heavily inspired by wiccan culture, the way they honor the elements encouraged me to embrace nature itself in this collection and showcase the juxtaposition between good and evil energies.
+I am heavily inspired by Wiccan culture; the way they honour the elements encouraged me to embrace nature itself in this collection and showcase the juxtaposition between good and evil energies.

-This project presents these aspects through the medium of fashion, showcasing looks linking to Viking culture throughout history.
-By doing this I am reminding an audience of the history of fashion and showcasing a culture that is widely overlooked.
+This project presents these aspects through the medium of fashion, showcasing looks linked to Viking culture throughout history.
+By doing this, I am reminding an audience of the history of fashion and showcasing a culture that is widely overlooked.

 Connor Griffiths

-My work as a whole heavily leans towards presenting fashion to my audiences, through this body of work I aim to showcase drag inspired elements as seen through the model’s makeup, hair and dresses, to highlight a more youthful approach regarding religion and fashion, showcasing how its ideals surrounding the positive and negative can harmfully effect people throughout their lives.
+My work as a whole heavily leans towards presenting fashion to my audiences.
+Through this body of work, I aim to showcase drag-inspired elements as seen through the models’ makeup, hair, and dresses, to highlight a more youthful approach regarding religion and fashion, showcasing how its ideals surrounding the positive and negative can harmfully affect people throughout their lives.

 Lillie Harris

-“The Forgotten Pantheon” explores the overlooked or forgotten Women in Greek Mythology.
-My aim is to capture their power, natural essence and etherealness, showing how they became this all powerful being through their stories.
-I intended to spread the message of powerful women and how women are mistreated.
+“The Forgotten Pantheon” explores the overlooked or forgotten women in Greek mythology.
+My aim is to capture their power, natural essence, and etherealness, showing how they became these all-powerful beings through their stories.
+I intend to spread the message of powerful women and how women are mistreated.

-Through “The Forgotten Pantheon” women are portrayed as ethereal beings, beautiful but formidable.
-This paired together is a celebration of growth, resilience and empowerment, mirroring the journey that women embark upon.
+Through “The Forgotten Pantheon,” women are portrayed as ethereal beings, beautiful but formidable.
+This pairing is a celebration of growth, resilience, and empowerment, mirroring the journey that women embark upon.

-Each photograph within this series is a visual narrative of each pantheon story, the pomegranate represents a symbol of inescapable fate, by consuming the seeds she seals her fate ensuring she’ll always be tied to the underworld, with my representation of Nyx the starry night over her face symbolizes the celestial connection Nyx as goddess of the Night has.
+Each photograph within this series is a visual narrative of each pantheon story.
+The pomegranate represents a symbol of inescapable fate; by consuming the seeds, she seals her fate, ensuring she’ll always be tied to the underworld.
+With my representation of Nyx, the starry night over her face symbolises the celestial connection Nyx, as goddess of the night, has.

-My aim is to create a sense of understanding to the difficulties some women must end up going through, which will hopefully help inspire viewers to learn from their hard and traumatic times and become a stronger person.
+I aim to create a sense of understanding of the difficulties some women must go through, which will hopefully help inspire viewers to learn from their hard and traumatic times and become stronger people.

 Jordan Hinton

-This project explores what its like to be a child within the foster system and how it affects us physically and mental health.
-Through my photography project I intend to spread messages of awareness and support for other children going through or those that have been through the forester process.
+This project explores what it is like to be a child within the foster system and how it affects our physical and mental health.
+Through my photography project, I intend to spread messages of awareness and support for other children going through or those who have been through the foster process.

-Through my own experience of being a child in care, as well as those that I have interviewed as part of this project, I have used photography lighting techniques to show the models up bringing.
-Those who had struggled within the system were photographed with harsh lighting juxtaposing those photographed using soft lighting who had a better experience.
+Through my own experience of being a child in care, as well as those I have interviewed as part of this project, I have used photography lighting techniques to show the models’ upbringing.
+Those who struggled within the system were photographed with harsh lighting, juxtaposing those photographed using soft lighting who had a better experience.

 Each photograph within this series is a visual narrative of life within the foster system, raising awareness about the physical and mental impact it has on us as children.
-My aim is to create a sense of realisation, informing viewers of the life of a child in foster care isn’t what its made out to be.
+I aim to create a sense of realisation, informing viewers that the life of a child in foster care is not what it is made out to be.

 Madison Holleron